Causes and Treatments of Thoracic Scoliosis

 The second-most common form of thoracic scoliosis is congenital scoliosis.
 About 15 percent of all scoliosis cases are of this type, which develops during the third and sixth weeks in utero.
-It is generally detectable at birth, and it can be attributed to either a failure of formation, or a failure of segmentation within the vertebrae.
+It is generally detectable at birth and can be attributed to either a failure of formation or a failure of segmentation within the vertebrae.

 About 10 percent of scoliosis is considered neuromuscular in nature, a secondary result of a condition such as cerebral palsy or spina bifida.
 This is also related to syndromic scoliosis, which is related to conditions such as Marfan syndrome, dwarfism and many other syndromes.